-The most powerful nutrients I have found for protecting DNA and combating the threat of oxidation – the “cellular rust” that happens as we age – include a clinically-proven high absorption curcumin (from turmeric), turmerones from turmeric oil, and a tannin-free French grape seed extract with a high oligomeric proanthocyanidin (OPC) content.
-Combined, they can stop cellular damage due to inflammation and oxidation, and help reverse and heal a multitude of health concerns.
+The most powerful nutrients I have found for protecting DNA and combating the threat of oxidation – the “cellular rust” that happens as we age – include clinically proven high absorption curcumin (from turmeric), turmerones from turmeric oil, and a tannin-free French grape seed extract with a high oligomeric proanthocyanidin (OPC) content.
+Combined, they can stop cellular damage due to inflammation and oxidation and help reverse and heal a multitude of health concerns.

 Additionally, curcumin has been shown to increase the activity of anticancer drugs and to decrease drug resistance in cancer cells (meaning it helps cancer drugs kill tumors more efficiently).
 It also protects normal cells from the toxic effects of chemotherapy drugs and radiation treatments.
 This means that using curcumin in combination with chemotherapy drugs may mean less of the toxic drugs are required, but the results will be better, with significantly reduced side effects.